 At the conclusion of the auction, the marshal must immediately report to the court the fact of the sale, the price brought, and the name of the buyer, and the clerk must endorse upon such report the time and date of filing.
 If within three business days no written objection is filed, the sale is confirmed, provided that no sale is confirmed until the buyer has performed the terms of his purchase.
 In the event no opposition to the sale shall have been made, the cost of keeping the property pending confirmation must be paid out of the proceeds of the sale; except that if the confirmation is delayed by the purchaser's failure to pay any balance which is due on the price, the cost of keeping the property must be borne by the purchaser after the three day period has lapsed.
-In the event an opposition to the sale is filed, the opponent must deposit with the marshal, in advance, costs of keeping the property pending the court's determination of the opposition; in default of his or her making the advance, his or her opposition fails without affirmative action by the court.
-If the opposition fails, the cost of keeping the property during its pendency is borne by the opponent.
+In the event an opposition to the sale is filed, the opponent must deposit with the marshal, in advance, costs of keeping the property pending the advance, his or her opposition fails without affirmative action by the court.
+If the opponent.